Photo credit: Karlee Eugenio

 In the summer of 2018, North Shore Community Land Trust along with our partners initiated the first phase of the long term beach management plan by out-planting 4,000 coastal native plants and developing designated beach access points to help mitigate erosion from foot traffic.
 While the winter surf season may impact the restoration efforts, the goal is to provide a rest and rebuilding period for the sand dunes during the summer to allow more sand to accumulate which will hopefully reduce erosion over time.
 Additionally, we have found that much of the erosion experienced at our beach parks is caused by foot traffic.
-By funneling users across designated beach access points, rather than across the sand in a haphazard fashion, we have seen decreased erosion along the bike path in 2019.
+By funneling users across designated beach access points, rather than across the sand in a haphazard fashion, we have seen decreased erosion along the bike path.

 Erosion prior to the dune restoration project in 2018.